Meet Our Sunshine Coast Law Firm Team

 About Spencer:

-Spencer lives in Gibsons with his partner Veronica, a local elementary school teacher, their preschooler, Shepard, and the world’s most tolerant cat, Hammy.
+Spencer lives in Gibsons with his partner Veronica, a local elementary school teacher, their children, Shep and Dottie, and the world’s most tolerant cat, Hammy.

 Email: info@charthouselawyers.ca